tilo/smarter_csv/README.md

 * Version 1.12.0 has BREAKING CHANGES:

-    Changed behavior:
-      while old code still works by calling `SmarterCSV.process`, please transition your code to create an instance of `SmarterCSV::Reader`, and then calling `process` on it.

-      Expect the old behavior to be deprecated in an upcoming release.
+  POTENTIAL BREAKING CHANGE:

-      Replace `SmarterCSV.process(file_or_input, options, &block)` with:
+    This version replaces `SmarterCSV.process(file_or_input, options, &block)` with:
       ```
         reader = SmarterCSV::Reader.new(file_or_input, options)